wp-plugins/soundcloud-is-gold/readme.txt

 Sometimes, I generaly keep a eye on my plugin's forums and website's comments.
 Bear in mind that I've got a full time job and a life, so I can't always help straight away.

+= How can I use the shortcode manually? =

+If for some reason you wish to use the shortcode manually, like for embeding someone else tracks, you can use:

+**[soundcloud id='10450254']**

+This will use your default setting of with, classes, colors, autoplay, comments.
+(Replace *10450254* with the track id you want to show)

+If you wish to have more control here is an example:

+**[soundcloud id='10450254' comments='true' autoplay='false' playertype='Standard' width='100%' color='#005bff']**

+= Can't play my tracks on my iphone, ipad or ipod? =

+Soundcloud doesn't currently give the possibility to developers to fall back to soundcloud html5 player if flash isn't installed or supported by the device.
+There are solutions but they are lengthy to implement and still  not very user friendly.
+But as soon as it's possible it will be implemented.

 == Upgrade Notice ==